 What Are DPIA’s

 Article 35 of the General Data Protection Regulation (GDPR) focuses on the Data Protection Impact Assessment (DPIA) and what obligations organisations have in considering and carrying them out.
-The ICO and The Article 29 Working Party (WP29) have also created guidelines and publications on impact assessments, with the latter citing the definition of a DPIA as being: –
+The ICO and WP29 have previously created guidelines on impact assessments.
+WP29 citing the definition of a DPIA as being: –

 “A process designed to describe the processing, assess the necessity and proportionality of a processing and to help manage the risks to the rights and freedoms of natural persons resulting from the processing of personal data.”

-DPIA’s are essential for meeting the governance and accountability requirements of the Regulation and aid in structure as well as compliance for those carrying them out.
-The DPIA enables a pre-emptive, responsible approach to assessing risks and developing mitigating controls before starting the processing activity and finding out how an individual is affected by default.
+DPIA’s are essential for meeting the governance and accountability requirements of the Regulation.
+Likewise, they also provide structure and valuable information for those carrying them out.
+The DPIA enables a pre-emptive, responsible approach to assessing risks and developing mitigating controls.
+This is done prior to starting the processing activity.
+Thus providing informaiton on how an individual will be affected.

 When is a DPIA Required?

-Not every processing activity requires an impact assessment, however it is important to show evidence that all processing activities are being assessed for their high-risk potential and/or whether they meet the criteria of requiring a DPIA under the GDPR.
-In some cases, although a DPIA may not be mandatory, organisations could still find it best practice to carry out an assessment, enabling less high-risk processing operations to be assessed and the risks to individuals calculated and if possible, mitigated.
+Not every processing activity requires an impact assessment.
+However, it is important to show evidence that all processing activities are being assessed for their high-risk potential.
+This includes checkling if the activity meets the criteria requiring a DPIA under the GDPR.
+In some cases organisations’ can find it useful to complete a DPIA even where there isn’t a mandatory requirement.
+This enables the lower risk processing activities to be assessed.

-Article 35(1) of the GDPR defines when a DPIA must be carried out and notes that “where a type of processing is likely to result in a high risk to the rights and freedoms of natural persons”, carrying out an impact assessment prior to the processing is required; with a view to identifying and assessing the impact of the noted processing operation(s) on the protection of personal data and the data subject.
+Article 35(1) of the GDPR defines when a DPIA must be carried out.
+It states that “where a type of processing is likely to result in a high risk to the rights and freedoms of natural persons”, carrying out an impact assessment prior to the processing is required.
+The aim is to identify and assess the impact of the processing operation(s) on the personal data and the data subject.

 - A systematic and extensive evaluation of personal aspects relating to natural persons which is based on automated processing, including profiling, and on which decisions are based that produce legal effects concerning the natural person or similarly significantly affect the natural person or following the processing of special categories of personal data, biometric data, or data on criminal convictions and offences or related security measures